 To foster a healthy environment in your backyard, it’s best to outfit your garden with plants native to your area.
 In addition to already fitting into the ecosystem, native plants will already be adapted to your climate and region.
 They will thrive with less care and stress, and they’ll support the health of your entire yard, too, attracting pollinators and beneficial bugs.

-2. Welcome Pollinators and Beneficial Insects
+2. Welcome Pollinators and Other Beneficial Insects

 Pollinators—from bees to butterflies—are vital to our flowers and food.
 In fact, about one-third of every bite of food we eat stems from the efforts of pollinators!

 European honey bees, while still valuable, are not native to North America and are much less efficient at pollinating than native bee species.
-(Native bees may be up to 3 times more efficient than honey bees!).
+(Native bees may be up to three times more efficient than honey bees!).
 Read more about native bees, the best pollinators around.

 See our lovely video on planting a pollinator flower strip in your yard or garden!

 A healthy ecosystem invites a wide variety of wildlife to it.
 Many of your feathered friends will snatch up slugs, snails, grubs, caterpillars, and other pests that destroy garden plants.

 - Select native plants that attract the kind of insects, berries, and seeds that birds eat.
 Learn more about creating a bird-friendly backyard.